gregkroon/buildandpushaction/README.md

-Here is a sample structure for the README file based on your project configuration:

----

 # Build and Push Action

 This project contains a custom GitHub Action that builds and pushes Docker images using the Harness Drone CI plugin.